rahil-bhowal007/resume-website/content/authors/admin/_index.md

 ---

 ## About Me
-Rahil Bhowal is a master’s student in robotics at Northeastern University, with a deep interest in the intersection of robotics, artificial intelligence, and computer vision.
-His work explores the development of intelligent systems that navigate complex environments and tackle real-world challenges, from autonomous navigation to underwater exploration.
-With a passion for innovation, Rahil aims to advance the frontiers of robotics through thoughtful design and interdisciplinary collaboration.
+Hi!
+I’m Rahil Bhowal, a Master’s student in Robotics at Northeastern University, Boston, with a concentration in Computer Science.
+My passion lies in leveraging robotics to explore and navigate complex environments, from underwater domains to on-ground terrains.

+I’ve had the opportunity to work with diverse robotic systems, including Autonomous Underwater Vehicles (AUVs), Remotely Operated Vehicles (ROVs), Turtlebots, and Moorebots.
+During my master’s journey, I’ve delved deeply into robotic perception and explored the coordination of multiple robots for collaborative exploration.

+With my skills and experience, I aspire to push the boundaries of robotics and contribute to its transformative impact on the world.